Routific Competitors: 10 Alternatives for Your Delivery Route Planning

 For example, with Route4Me, you can:

-- Monitor driver behavior, supervise vehicle speed, braking patterns, and which drivers made their predicted travel times.
-This data can be exported into an analytics dashboard so you can grade the performance of couriers.
+- Monitor driver behavior and supervise vehicle speed, braking patterns, and which drivers made their predicted travel times.
+You can export this data into an analytics dashboard to grade the performance of couriers.

 - Use geofencing to set up parameters around your customer’s location.
-Set up geographic zones to notify a customer when the driver is nearby, choosing parameters such as ten miles away or 30 minutes away.
+Set up geographic zones to notify a customer when the driver is nearby, choosing parameters like ten miles away or 30 minutes away.